diego-fustes/elasticsearch-ltr-py/README.md

 # elasticsearch-ltr-py
-Python library to deal with Learning to Rank (automatic relevance optimization) with Elasticsearch
+Python client to deal with Learning to Rank (automatic relevance optimization) plugin for Elasticsearch